What is the Centre on Law and Social Transformation?

 Structure of the centre

 LawTransform is lead by Director Siri Gloppen, co-director Malcom Langford, and a Steering Committee of Unit leaders and representatives from collaborating institutions.
 Marit Tjelmeland is a student group coordinator.
 Anja Tucker is a PR coordinator.

-The day-to-day organisation of the centre is run by our team of volunteers and interns.
-Each research unit has a leader and many ongoing projects, lead by project leaders and project assistants (volunteers).
+The day-to-day organisation of the centre is run by our team of students, affiliates and interns.
+Each research unit has a leader and many ongoing projects, lead by project leaders and project assistants (affiliates and students).
 The project assistants interact with the project leaders to promote the ongoing research in each project and organise events related to the research.